okaybenji/text-engine/readme.md

 Use functions are just JavaScript functions, with the full power of the language.
 You can make an item do whatever you want when a player uses it.
 Knock yourself out.

 ### onEnter functions
-onEnter functions work just like use functions, but they trigger automatically when the user enters the room to which they are attached.
+onEnter functions work just like use functions, but they trigger automatically when the player enters the room to which they are attached.

 That's everything!
 If you've made a JSON object with all these properties -- that is, a disk -- you've got a playable game!